Dave Weldon

-David Joseph Weldon (born August 31, 1953) is an American physician and former politician who served as a Republican member of the United States House of Representatives from Florida's 15th congressional district from 1995 to 2009.
-A practicing internal medicine doctor prior to entering public office, Weldon was active in Congress on issues related to space policy, veterans’ health, and biomedical research funding.
-He served on the House Appropriations Committee and was active in shaping NASA and Department of Defense priorities during his tenure, particularly related to the Kennedy Space Center and the broader Space Coast region.
+David Joseph Weldon (born August 31, 1953) is an American physician and former Republican politician who represented Florida's 15th congressional district in the United States House of Representatives from 1995 to 2009.
+An internal medicine physician before entering politics, Weldon focused in Congress on space policy, veterans' health, and biomedical research funding.
+He served on the House Appropriations Committee and worked on NASA and Department of Defense priorities affecting Kennedy Space Center and Florida's Space Coast.

-Following his retirement from Congress, Weldon continued to engage in public policy, medical advocacy, and nonprofit work, including serving as chairman of the Israel Allies Foundation.
-He also returned to practicing medicine and took on teaching and advisory roles at Florida Institute of Technology, where he donated his congressional archives.
+After leaving Congress, Weldon returned to medical practice and remained active in public policy and nonprofit work.
+He served as chairman of the Israel Allies Foundation and held teaching and advisory roles at the Florida Institute of Technology, where he donated his congressional archives.

-Early life, education, and career
+Early life

-Weldon was born in Amityville, New York, to Anna and David Weldon.
-He graduated from Farmingdale High School in 1971.
-He earned a Bachelor of Science in biochemistry from the State University of New York at Stony Brook in 1978 and received his Doctor of Medicine (M.D.) degree from the University at Buffalo in 1981.
+Weldon was born on August 31, 1953, in Amityville, New York, to Anna, a foreign-language teacher, and David Weldon Sr., a decorated World War II Army combat veteran.
+He earned a Bachelor of Science in biochemistry from the State University of New York at Stony Brook in 1978 and a Doctor of Medicine from the University at Buffalo in 1981.

-After completing his internship and residency in internal medicine, Weldon served as a U.S. Army physician from 1981 to 1987, achieving the rank of Major.
-He was stationed at several military hospitals.

-Following his military service, he entered private practice in internal medicine in Florida’s Space Coast region.
+Weldon completed a residency in internal medicine at Letterman Army Medical Center in San Francisco.
+He served as a physician in the U.S. Army from 1981 to 1987, rising to the rank of major, and in the Army Reserve from 1987 to 1992.
+After leaving active duty, he entered private practice in internal medicine on Florida's Space Coast.

-U.S. House of Representatives